Anne Long: Mounting debts

 Despite Anne Long's imprudence with money, Swift still held her in high regard.
 In his slowly and tortuously developing passion for Esther Vanhomrigh, his Vanessa, he even used her as a confidante.
-On one occasion, not wishing to openly offend Vanessa, he dropped a gentle hint about her behaviour by addressing a letter about her to Anne but sending it via Vanessa, conveniently forgetting to seal the enclosure; thus Vanessa would get to know what he thought about her but couldn't protest or remonstrate, since to do so she would have had to confess that she had read his private letter.
+On one occasion, not wishing to openly offend Vanessa, he dropped a gentle hint about her behaviour by addressing a letter about her to Anne but sending it via Vanessa, conveniently forgetting to seal the enclosure; thus Vanessa would get to know what he thought about her but could not protest or remonstrate, since to do so she would have had to confess that she had read his private letter.

 After her exile to King's Lynn, Anne, in her letters to Swift, enjoyed 'describing the rituals of provincial life and the mysterious figure that she cut there' (Nokes, 142).
 Swift turned against her only once, writing on 11 December 1710 that 'I had a letter from Mrs. Long, that has quite turned my stomach against her: no less than two nasty jests in it with dashes to suppose them.
 She is corrupted in that country town with vile conversation' (Swift, Journal to Stella, 1.118–19).